Prohelion/prohelion.github.io/_documentation/Open_Source/ArrowPoint_Telemetry/Bulk_Importing.md

 tags: [ArrowPoint, Telemetry, Bulk Importing]
 keywords: ArrowPoint, Telemetry, Bulk Importing
 last_updated: November 22, 2019
-summary: "CANbus logs that have been recorded via the Prohelion or Tritium CANbus tools can be bulk loaded in to the solution"
+summary: "CAN Bus logs that have been recorded via the Prohelion or Tritium CAN Bus tools can be bulk loaded in to the solution"
 permalink: ArrowPoint_Telemetry/Bulk_Importing.html
 folder: ArrowPoint_Telemetry
 order: 15